nikumar1206/nikumar1206.github.io/public/post3.md

-# Migrating JS Apps to Bun: A Series
+# Migrating JS Apps to Bun: Part 1

 [Bun 1.0](https://bun.sh/) has finally arrived!
 Bun is a fast, all-in-one toolkit for running, building, and testing JS/TS applications.
 It has generated a lot of excitment in the JavaScript world and although it has only been available for two days, what better way to test a new JS framework than by deploying it in production!